Workshop Faculty

 Tramaine Suubi

 Tramaine Suubi is a multilingual writer, editor, and teacher who was born and raised in Kampala.
-She is also a graduate of the Iowa Writers’ Workshop.
-Her forthcoming debut is a full-length poetry collection titled phases (January, 2025).
-Her forthcoming second book is also a full-length poetry collection titled stages (January, 2026).
-Both books will be published by Amistad, an imprint of HarperCollins.
+She is a graduate of the Iowa Writers’ Workshop.
+She is the author of two full-length poetry collections, phases (2025) and stages (2026).
+Both books are published by Amistad, an imprint of HarperCollins.
+She’s also published creative writing in over fifteen literary magazines.
+Tramaine’s received support from Tin House Summer Workshop and Paris Writers Workshop.
+She is also in love with all things water.

 Don Waters